 Health Challenge But last fall, Favia’s seemingly endless energy declined quickly.
 A replacement valve that had been implanted in her heart in 2004 to treat mitral regurgitation, began to leak.
 She could barely walk down a hallway without holding onto the wall and would gasp for breath with any exertion.

 With her condition deteriorating, Favia was referred by her neighborhood hospital to NorthShore Cardiovascular Institute –some 30 miles from home—for heart valve repair expertise that would prove to be life changing.
-In November, when she first met Interventional Cardiologist Mayra Guerrero, MD, Favia was so weak she came to the hospital in a wheelchair.
+In November, when she first met with an Interventional Cardiologist, Favia was so weak she came to the hospital in a wheelchair.

-“Typically, pig valves like the one used to treat Rita’s condition, deteriorate over 10 to 15 years and need to be replaced,” explained Dr. Guerrero, who performed the world’s first transcatheter mitral valve replacement (TMVR) on a patient’s native—or original—valve without a surgical incision or heart-lung machine support.
-“Rita came to us because she wasn’t a good candidate for open-heart surgery due to her high risk for complication,” added Dr. Guerrero, who holds an academic appointment at the University of Chicago Pritzker School of Medicine.
+“Typically, pig valves like the one used to treat Rita’s condition, deteriorate over 10 to 15 years and need to be replaced,” explained the NorthShore Cardiovascular team, who performed the world’s first transcatheter mitral valve replacement (TMVR) on a patient’s native—or original—valve without a surgical incision or heart-lung machine support.
+“Rita came to us because she wasn’t a good candidate for open-heart surgery due to her high risk for complication,” added the team.

 Leading-Edge Alternative Favia was eligible for a nonsurgical option available at NorthShore to replace her heart valve through a clinical trial known as MITRAL (Mitral Implantation of TRAnscatheter vaLves).
-Dr. Guerrero is the national Principal Investigator of MITRAL, which evaluates the safety and effectiveness of TMVR in individuals with malfunction of their original heart valve or a failed surgical valve.
+MITRAL evaluates the safety and effectiveness of TMVR in individuals with malfunction of their original heart valve or a failed surgical valve.